Lesson 5 of5

 Return depicted as a second exodus

 Depicting the return as a second exodus also encourages comparison and lifts up several contrasts between the two events.
-For example, though all the Israelites left in the exodus, this time only those who responded to God’s “stirring” returned (Ezra 1:5).
-In the exodus, the people left for a promised land where they would establish their own government; those returning from Babylon went to a ravaged land under Persian control.
+For example, though all the Israelites left in the Exodus, this time only those who responded to God’s “stirring” returned (Ezra 1:5).
+In the Exodus, the people left for a promised land – the land of the Canaanites – where they would establish their own government; those returning from Babylon went to the same land – but it had been ravaged by foreign empires.
 The “plundering” of the Egyptian jewelry in Exodus 12:36 contrasts with the “gifts” from the exiles’ neighbors that are offered to help them (Ezra 1:6).

 Separation